Qualified doctors Certified medications Online consultation with aftercare

 Reduced oestrogen levels cause elevated levels of the stress hormone noradrenaline, which initiates an intense cooling response.
 This causes your blood vessels to widen, you to start sweating profusely and your face to turn red.
 It’s as if your inner thermometer is stuck at 35 degrees Celsius.
 The opposite can happen, too: you feel cold and start shivering.
 It's like being in a freezer!
 That's what a hot flash feels like.

 Actually, the process is similar to your menstrual cycle.
 When you have your period, your oestrogen level drops and your body temperate goes down.
 When you ovulate and oestrogen increases, your body temperature rises.
-During the menopausal transition, the same temperature changes occur, only more severe.
+During menopause, the same temperature changes occur, only more severe.

 In addition, stress and tension are also known to trigger hot flashes (as well as other menopausal symptoms).
 When you're busy and in a constant state of being reactive, your cortisol levels rise.
 Increased cortisol levels impact the production of oestrogen.
 Therefore, women with a hectic lifestyle tend to get more hot flashes than those with a less busy lifestyle.
 Do you get hot flashes at night?
 Then they are called night sweats